TehMuffinMoo/ibPS/docs/BloxOne/Profiles/Switch-B1ConnectionProfile.md

 # Switch-B1ConnectionProfile

 ## SYNOPSIS
-This function is used to switch between saved BloxOne connection profiles.
+This function is used to switch between saved Infoblox Portalconnection profiles.

 ## SYNTAX